RobinSchaefer/tweet-crawler/README.md

   out-dir The output directory where crawled tweets will be stored.

 Options:
-  --keyword TEXT  The keyword crawled tweets need to contain.
+  --keyword TEXT  The tweet keyword.
   --help          Show this message and exit.
 ```